Quetiapine (By mouth)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have liver disease, diabetes, breast cancer, trouble with swallowing, cataracts, underactive thyroid, or a history of seizures or neuroleptic malignant syndrome (NMS).
-Tell your doctor if you have any kind of blood vessel or heart problems, including low blood pressure, heart failure, low amount of blood, heart rhythm problems (such as QT prolongation, slow heartbeat), high cholesterol, mineral imbalance (such as low magnesium or potassium in the blood), or a history of heart attack or stroke.
-Also tell your doctor if you have ever had thoughts of hurting yourself.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have liver disease, breast cancer, diabetes, underactive thyroid, or a history of seizures or neuroleptic malignant syndrome (NMS).
+Tell your doctor if you have any kind of blood vessel or heart problems, including low or high blood pressure, heart failure, heart rhythm problems (such as QT prolongation, slow heartbeat), high cholesterol, or a history of heart attack or stroke.

 Possible Side Effects While Using This Medicine